 The stakeholders in collective bargaining should see the process as a lose-some, win-some business game.
-Rightly or wrongly, bargainers should view today's sacrifice, which they perceive as a loss or win, as a social and moral bank from which parties could draw from in the future.
+Rightly or wrongly, negotiators should view today’s sacrifice, which they perceive as a loss or a win, as a social and moral bank they can draw from in the future.
 The union leaders should not act like partisan politicians who lose elections and, by extension, lose their investments.
-In oil and gas unionism, the trade union practice is not the primary assignment of the executives.
-Therefore, they should never see collective bargaining as a do-or-die affair.
+In oil and gas unions, the trade union practice is not the primary assignment of the executives.
+Therefore, the unions should never see collective bargaining as a do-or-die affair.
 Negotiation in the corporate world is a continuum involving union and management representatives.
-Parties should realize that there is usually a tomorrow in bargaining, in which the perceived loss of yesterday becomes the foundation upon which a buoyant demand could be made today.
+Parties should realize that in bargaining there is usually a tomorrow, when the perceived loss of yesterday becomes the foundation upon which a buoyant demand could be made today.
 Negotiation is not a competition in which a winner must emerge as a gold medalist.
-Parties should not endanger the lives of negotiating council members through threats and unwholesome practices, which is devoid of best practices.
+Parties should not endanger the lives of negotiating council members through threats and unwholesome practices.

 It is always advisable for leaders to be good team players.
 They should learn to obey the will of the majority.
 That does not mean that a dissenting opinion in the team should not be recorded for posterity.
-But a situation where a leader portrays himself as the only one representing the valid will of the workers and other team members were sellouts, breed discontents, and anarchy, and should be avoided.
+But leaders should not portray themselves as the only ones representing the valid will of the workers or accuse other team members of being sellouts breeding discontent and anarchy.

 Social skills